digitalsadhu/admittance/README.md

 //load in permissions from json permissions file.
 This could easily be loaded
 //from a db instead
-admittance.load(permissionData, assignmentData)

-//alias admittance as user for readability var user = admittance
+var user = admittance(permissionData, assignmentData)

 //do permissions checks